-You can go to the Main Menu to change settings like your LibreView password.
+You can go to the Main Menu (iPhone) or Overflow Menu (Android Phone) to change settings like your LibreView password.
 You can also access the Connected Apps option, Help, and information about the App.

 App Settings:

 Unit of Measurement - View the glucose unit of measure used in the App.